 One of the best things about V-Moda and its products is the Immortal Life Program.
 The company stands by its products and gives listeners a V-Moda stands by its product by providing listeners with a one-year warranty and the opportunity to trade-in their current headset for a 20% discount on a newer V-Moda headset model.
 These are the most rugged aptX Bluetooth headphones you can get.

-Save cash and space with the Creative Outlier Gold
+Save cash and space with the Anker SoundCore Liberty Air 2

-We understand not everyone has room for on- or over-ear headphones in their bag, which is why we’re recommending the Creative Outlier Gold.
-These are Creative’s follow-up to the successful Outlier Air, and bring with them improvements to battery life, connection stability, and SXFI processing integration, albeit usage is limited.
+We understand not everyone has room for on- or over-ear headphones in their bag, which is why we’re recommending the Anker SoundCore Liberty Air 2.
+These are Anker SoundCore’s follow-up to the successful Liberty Air, and bring with them improvements to battery life, connection stability, better build quality, and more.

 The earbuds are IPX5-rated, making them a great workout buddy for gym rats of varying intensity.
-Just like the V-Moda headphones, the Bluetooth 5.0 Outlier Gold ‘buds support aptX and AAC which makes them a superb choice for Android and iPhone fans.
+Just like the V-Moda headphones, the Bluetooth 5.0 Anker SoundCore Liberty Air 2 buds support aptX and AAC which makes them a superb choice for Android and iPhone fans.

-Unlike many true wireless earbuds, the headset relays call audio through both earbuds for a stereo listening experience.
+Unlike many true wireless earbuds, this microphone array is actually very good.
 Although this isn’t a necessity for most, it may be important if you frequently take business calls and the like.
-Unfortunately, mic quality isn’t great and the person on the other end of the call will certainly know you’re speaking with a pair of earbuds.
-Ultimately, these may not be conventional headphones but they’re a great pair of ‘buds for anyone with limited bag space and who wants to make few compromises.
+Ultimately, these may not be conventional headphones but they’re a great pair of buds for anyone with limited bag space and who wants to make few compromises.

 The Grado GW100 open-back cans have the best audio quality